hour trip we only motored for 4 hours despite headwinds of 30 - 40 knots

 Being fascinated by local food, we had to take a closer look - goats' heads, yuk!!!!

-there was a poster adverting Bale - Bir Yaz ........or a 'Summer Night
+On returning to the town, we passed the Mersin Cultural Centre, where there was a poster adverting Bale - Bir Yaz ........or a 'Summer Night

 Dream' as a loose translation.
 We were treated to a fantastic ballet